 - USA ETL & FCC Certificate: Our Electric Cooktop approval by ETL & FCC Certificate, you don't need to worry about security.
-Smoothtop style built in electric cooktop can works with stainless steel and cast-iron cookwares, which makes it a perfect cooking companion for you
+Smoothtop style built-in electric cooktop can work with stainless steel and cast-iron cookware, which makes it a perfect cooking companion for you

-- 9 Heat Level Settings & 99 Minutes Timer: 9 heat level setting for precise heating, perfect for boil, stew, fry, stir fry, etc. Slider Sensor touch control is easy to use for all family members.
-Sensitive Digital Control and up to 99 minutes timer will help you to cook perfectly and accurately.
+- 9 Heat Level Settings & 99 Minutes Timer: 9 heat level settings for precise heating, perfect for the boil, stew, fry, stir fry, etc. Slider Sensor touch control is easy to use for all family members.
+Sensitive Digital Control and up 99 minutes timer will help you to cook perfectly and accurately.
 Set power & timer and then enjoy leisure cooking time

 - 4 Different Burners Meet Your Need: This electric cooktop is freely adjustable to suit your cooking needs.
 High-power induction cooker：2300 / 3000W（dia 11"）+ 1800 / 2100W（dia 9.05"）+ 1200 / 1500W（dia 6.88"）+ 1200 / 1500W（6.88"）.
 240V is more effective than 120V, fast heating save your cooking time and makes it easy to handle multi-person parties